 Can You Convert A Garage Into A Living Room?
 [Top Factors To Consider!]

 You can usually convert an attached garage into a living room.
-There are obstacles that may stand in your way, though, including:
+Some obstacles may stand in your way, though, including:

 • Local building codes